qgis/QGIS-Documentation/source/docs/documentation_guidelines/processing_algorithms.rst

 ``Fix me`` button at the end of the web-page and submit a Pull Request.

-* avoid to duplicate algorithm options detailed description: choose whether to describe it in the algorithm description or in the in the parameter description
+* avoid to duplicate algorithm options detailed description: choose whether to describe it in the algorithm description or in the in the parameter description.

 * don't add information vector geometry type in algorithm or parameter description without compelling reason as this information is already available in parameter